MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/context-variables-for-bot.md

 ## Introduction

 Context variables enrich conversations with pre-chat data, channel data, and custom context data.
 These attributes can then be used to define routing rules to route conversations to different queues.
-This topic lists the context variables and how you can configure them for Azure or Power Virtual Agents bots in Omnichannel for Customer Service.
+This topic lists the context variables for Azure and Power Virtual Agents bots, and how you can configure them in Omnichannel for Customer Service.

 ## Considerations